 3.5 Compliance with Water Quality Objectives

-The primary ways in which the Regional Water Board implements water quality objectives is through permits, orders, and other actions for specific and general categories of discharges and potential discharges, and associated controllable water quality factors.
+The primary ways in which the North Coast Water Board implements water quality objectives is through permits, orders, and other actions for specific and general categories of discharges and potential discharges, and associated controllable water quality factors.
 These permits, orders, and other actions include, but are not limited to waste discharge requirements (including provisions required by federal law), waivers of waste discharge requirements, total maximum daily loads, water quality certifications, waste discharge prohibitions, and cleanup orders.
 Water quality objectives are also implemented by other state and federal agencies in some circumstances.

 Water quality objectives must be implemented in accordance with the applicable laws governing the regulated activity.
-Compliance with applicable water quality objectives is achieved through implementation of individual or general permits, orders and other regulatory actions in accordance with statute, regulation, and actions plans contained in Chapter 4.
+Compliance with applicable water quality objectives is achieved through implementation of individual or general permits, orders and other regulatory actions in accordance with statute, regulation, and actions plans contained in Chapters 4 through 6.
 It is not feasible to predetermine the circumstances and conditions that could be created by all discharges.
 Also, it is not practical to specify how water quality objectives are implemented as appropriate for all conditions which could be created by discharges and other controllable water quality factors.

-The Regional Water Board recognizes that immediate compliance with new effluent and/or receiving water limitations or cleanup levels based on new, revised or newly interpreted water quality objectives or prohibitions adopted by the Regional Water Board or the State Water Board, or with new, revised or newly interpreted water quality criteria promulgated by the U.S. Environmental Protection Agency (U.S. EPA), may not be technically or economically feasible in all circumstances.
-Therefore, it is within the discretion of the Regional Water Board to establish the terms of compliance with applicable water quality objectives and the Antidegradation Policy within individual or general permits, orders and other regulatory actions, by evaluating site-specific characteristics or constraints and establishing schedules of compliance.
+The North Coast Water Board recognizes that immediate compliance with new effluent and/or receiving water limitations or cleanup levels based on new, revised or newly interpreted water quality objectives or prohibitions adopted by the North Coast Water Board or the State Water Board, or with new, revised or newly interpreted water quality criteria promulgated by the U.S. EPA, may not be technically or economically feasible in all circumstances.
+Therefore, it is within the discretion of the North Coast Water Board to establish the terms of compliance with applicable water quality objectives and the Antidegradation Policy within individual or general permits, orders and other regulatory actions, by evaluating site-specific characteristics or constraints and establishing schedules of compliance.
 Any schedule of compliance shall require attainment of water quality objectives within the shortest feasible period of time.
 The issuance of an NPDES permit containing a compliance schedule will be in accordance with the State Water Board Policy for Compliance Schedules in NPDES Permits.

 3.5.1 Discharge Limitations and Cleanup Levels

-The Regional Water Board, in setting waste discharge requirements, will consider, among other things, the potential impact on beneficial uses within the area of influence of the discharge, the appropriate water quality objectives, the existing quality of receiving waters, and the Antidegradation Policy.
-The Regional Water Board will make a finding as to the beneficial uses to be protected and establish requirements to protect those uses, to meet water quality objectives and the Antidegradation Policy.
+The North Coast Water Board, in setting waste discharge requirements, will consider, among other things, the potential impact on beneficial uses within the area of influence of the discharge, the appropriate water quality objectives, the existing quality of receiving waters, and the Antidegradation Policy.
+The North Coast Water Board will make a finding as to the beneficial uses to be protected and establish requirements to protect those uses, to meet water quality objectives and the Antidegradation Policy.

-In setting discharge limitations and cleanup levels, the Regional Water Board need not authorize the utilization of the full waste assimilation capacities of the receiving waters.
-Therefore, in some cases, with appropriate considerations and findings, the Regional Water Board may adopt discharge limitations and cleanup levels that are more stringent in order preserve high quality waters and to fully protect the existing and potential beneficial uses.
+In setting discharge limitations and cleanup levels, the North Coast Water Board need not authorize the utilization of the full waste assimilation capacities of the receiving waters.
+Therefore, in some cases, with appropriate considerations and findings, the North Coast Water Board may adopt discharge limitations and cleanup levels that are more stringent in order preserve high quality waters and to fully protect the existing and potential beneficial uses.

 For NPDES permits, discharge limitations are developed in accordance with the provisions of the State Water Board’s Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP).
 Cleanup levels are developed in conformance with State Water Board Resolution No. 92-49 Policies and Procedures for Investigation and Cleanup and Abatement of Discharges Under Water Code Section 13304, which sets natural background as the presumptive cleanup level.